-Over the past months we’ve reviewed most of the best TVs on the market.
+Over the past year we’ve reviewed most of the best TVs on the market.
 Here we summarise which you should buy next and why.
-All of these are 4k Ultra High Definition (UHD) TVs which support High Dynamic Range (unless otherwise stated) and in the case of LG's OLED TV, Dolby Vision.
+All of these are 4K Ultra High Definition (UHD) Smart TVs which support High Dynamic Range (unless otherwise stated) and in the case of LG's OLED TV, Dolby Vision and Dolby Atmos audio.
 They will last you for years.
 All prices listed are for the 55-inch variants for the sake of comparison and also because it represents both a “sweet spot” price point and size for what TV you should buy.

 The Top 5 Best TVs of 2017